-This course is available as a private course and can tailored to your requirements.
+This course is available as an online course, phone to enroll.
+This course can also be tailored to your requirements as a private course.
 Please contact us on +353 1 6390050 for further information or email firstname.lastname@example.org

 Practical Project Management is Trigraph’s two day foundation course for project management.

 It introduces a structured approach to managing projects and provides practical methods and concepts to help delegates deliver successful projects.

 Theory and presentation are complemented with many opportunities over the two days to practice the concepts using a series of exercises.

 - - Learn a structured approach to planning a project from initial concept through approval, planning, implementation and close.